BlackRock CEO sees 'hostile' climate as index funds reel in cash

 But analysts say index funds may be the future.
 BlackRock's iShares business includes some relatively inexpensive "Core" ETFs that track markets, as well as pricier ones, branded "Edge," that attempt to copy and automate successful techniques used by active managers.

-"We feel like there will be more and more adoption," said Rob Nestor, a BlackRock managing director who oversees USMV and other so-called "smart beta" strategies in the United States.
+"We feel like there will be more and more adoption," said Rob Nestor, a BlackRock managing director who oversees the Edge business in the United States.
 He noted that it has become more difficult for active managers to beat market returns.

 Meanwhile, Aladdin, a risk-management technology BlackRock uses and licenses to other investment firms, reported a 13 percent rise in revenue.